15 Project 4 - Developing an image filter

 15.2.2 Representing the matrix of pixels in code

 The reason why unsigned 8-bit integer (u8) values are used to represent the amounts of each color, instead of any other integer type, is because they take the minimum amount of space as possible, or, the minimum amount of bits as possible.
-Which helps to reduces the binary size of the image, i.e. of the 2D matrix.
+Which helps to reduces the binary size of the image, i.e. the 2D matrix.
 Also, they convey a good amount of precision and detail about the colors, even though they can represent a relatively small range (from 0 to 255) of “color amounts”.

 Coming back to our initial example of a 4x3 image, the matrix object exposed below could be an example of an 1D array that stores the data that represents this 4x3 image.